 Scholar's Electives Program at Brescia University College

 While the primary benefit of enrolling in Scholar's Electives is the flexibility to achieve personal and unique academic goals, there are a number of ancillary benefits associated with the program.
-Scholar's Electives students will have the benefit of being paired with a faculty member.
-The faculty member will serve as the student's primary academic advisor, working in collaboration with the Associate Academic Advisor at Brescia University College.
-The faculty advisor will hold regular meetings with the student to monitor the student's progress and provide advice if necessary.
+Scholar's Electives students will have the benefit of being paired with a Faculty mentor each year.
+The mentor will serve as the student's primary academic advisor, working in collaboration with the Senior Academic Advisor at Brescia University College.
+The mentor will hold regular meetings with the student to monitor the student's progress and provide advice if necessary.
 Students also have an opportunity to network and build a community with other high-achieving scholars through the Scholar's Association at Brescia University College, to develop community-based leadership skills through experiential learning, to participate in extra-curricular activities through planned activities and events by the Office of the Academic Dean and Student Services, and to explore volunteer opportunities through Brescia's volunteer centre, Beyond Brescia.

 Normally, students apply for admission to the Scholar's Electives program prior to registration in the first year of a BA degree program.
 Full-time students who qualify for membership in Western Scholars by having at least a 90% admission average are invited to apply.
 Selection will be determined by the Academic Dean on the basis of grades, admission subjects and personal accomplishments, such as demonstrated achievements beyond the classroom and community contributions, detailed on a supplementary admissions form.
 After the first year, students whose achievements are comparable to the program's admission and progression requirements may apply to the Academic Dean for late admission.

-The Scholar's Electives program includes an honors degree, with an Honors Specialization or Double Major, as well as the Scholar's Electives Program.
+The Scholar's Electives program includes an honors degree, with an Honors Specialization or Double Major, as well as the Scholar=s Electives module.
 The Honors Specialization or the Major modules may be standard modules offered by Departments, or theme areas designed by the student with the support of Faculty mentors and approved by the Academic Dean.

 Brescia University College Mission Statement